-Jane White MSDC
+Jane White FSDC

 As soon as Jane discovered the process of pit firing she knew that it was a way of working that she strongly identified with, and felt that she had found her creative direction.
-Jane is excited by its endless possibilities, by the fact that the pieces seem to have been created by nature itself, by the organic material, the seaweed, and the element of fire, with its power to transform the surface of the clay into a myriad of different patterns and colours.
+She is excited by its endless possibilities, by the fact that the pieces seem to have been created by nature itself, by the organic material, the seaweed, and the element of fire, with its power to transform the surface of the clay into a myriad of different patterns and colours.

 The technique is a marriage between the artist and chance, experimentation and observation, where discovery becomes as significant as invention, and failures should be seen as just part of the process of learning.
 Each piece that is unearthed from the ashes is totally unique and she is inspired and intrigued by the fact that the beauty of nature itself seems have been encapsulated into the work when the elements interact.
-Consequently Jane is constantly striving to create forms that mirror the simplicity and balance evident all around us in the natural world, so that surface and form become seamlessly unified, as in nature.
+Consequently she is constantly striving to create forms that mirror the simplicity and balance evident all around us in the natural world, so that surface and form become seamlessly unified, as in nature.

 In her life Jane enjoys taking risks and chances, going on long journeys of discovery, and travelling to places where few people venture.
 By working in this way she is able to find the same challenges and adventure in her creative life, and hopes that her work conveys and retains the excitement and enthusiasm she feels when making it.

-2005 – 2008 Bucks New University BA (Hons) Ceramics with Glass (2:1) Dissertation – (73% – 1st) – Copy now held in the Ashmolean Museum, Oxford, and Oxford University’s Sackville Library
+2005 – 2008 - Bucks New University BA (Hons) Ceramics with Glass, Dissertation – (1st) – Copy now held in the Ashmolean Museum, Oxford, and Oxford University’s Sackville Library

-2000 – 2002 The Henley College, Henley-on-Thames AS/A Level Ceramics (Aa)
+2000 – 2002 - The Henley College, Henley-on-Thames AS/A Level Ceramics (Aa)

-Full Member of The Society of Designer Craftsmensociety-of-designer-craftsmen
+Fellow of the Society of Designer Craftsmen

 Craft Potters Association (Associate)